Types of electric height adjustable desk frame explained

 a) Single column. one motor, one telescopic leg.
 Series: 501-7 and 501-19

-Primarily there are 2 types of multi-leg desk frame
+Primarily there are 2 types of multi-leg standing desk frame

 The most significant performance difference is that single motor desk frames do not need to be loaded evenly to acheive their lift capacity, eg.. a 501-11 could have an 80kg electronic micro-scope on one end and nothing on the other and it will lift as if the load were evenly spread.